Wuyuefeng-dev/CytoTerk/README.md

 # scCytoTrek 🚀

-**scCytoTrek** is a comprehensive, scalable, and multi-functional Python package specifically designed for advanced single-cell and multi-omic data analysis.
+**scCytoTrek** CytoTerk is a vibe coding based scRNA-seq analysis framework for the purpose of testing using LLM for bioinformatics analysis.
+It aims to build a comprehensive, scalable, and multi-functional Python package specifically designed for advanced single-cell and multi-omic data analysis.
 Built on top of `anndata` and `scanpy`, scCytoTrek minimizes external dependencies by providing custom, tailored algorithms for a wide variety of analytical workflows.

+We welcome additional development of this package based on vibe coding.
+And If you have any questions please contact me: wuyuefeng@westlake.edu.cn

 It is designed to give researchers deep insights into cellular heterogeneity, trajectory dynamics, cell-cell communication, and regulatory networks.